 English Language Learning

-The exchange visitor program, administered by the Illinois State Board of Education (ISBE), is a partnership with the Ministry of Education and Culture of Spain and the Office of the Secretary of Public Education of Mexico.
-Spain has participated in the program since 1999, and Mexico joined in 2008.
+The Visiting Teacher Program - Spain, administered by the Illinois State Board of Education (ISBE), is a partnership with the Ministry of Education and Culture of Spain and the Office of the Secretary of Public Education of Mexico.
+Spain has participated in the program since 1997, and Mexico joined in 2008.

 Exchange Opportunities for Teachers